stonepros/stone/doc/rados/configuration/network-config-ref.rst

 ``ms_tcp_read_timeout``

-:Description: If a client or daemon makes a request to another Ceph daemon and
+:Description: If a client or daemon makes a request to another Stone daemon and
               does not drop an unused connection, the ``ms tcp read timeout`` defines the connection as idle after the specified number of seconds.